Russian Direct Investment Fund: RDIF Management

 RDIF Management structure includes Supervisory board with the government representatives, and International Advisory Board.
 Kirill Dmitriev has been the RDIF's CEO since its inception in 2011.

 Strategic Partnerships and Investment Platforms

 The Russia-China Investment Fund

 Together with China Investment Corporation (CIC) RDIF created a $2 billion Russia-China Investment Fund.

 RDIF and Mubadala co-investment fund

 RDIF and Mubadala Development company (Mubadala), the Abu Dhabi-based investment and development company, agreed to launch a $2 billion co-investment fund to pursue opportunities in Russia.

 The Russia-Saudi Investment Fund

-RDIF and Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), have created a partnership to invest in attractive projects in Russia, in areas including infrastructure and agriculture.
+In 2015, RDIF entered into an agreement with Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), to invest in projects in Russia.

 The Russia-France Investment Platform

 RDIF and Caisse des Dépôts International (CDC International) have launched the Russia-France Investment Platform, which will seek attractive investments across a broad range of sectors and asset classes.